ecemgo/ecemgo/README.md

 <img align="right" src="https://user-images.githubusercontent.com/13468728/219878503-c84cf7ff-a7d0-403f-940b-9905b7d6a8de.jpg" alt="illustration" width="360px"/>

 - :woman_technologist: I’m a frontend developer.
-- :eyes: I'm keen on front-end technologies and eager to learn new ones.
+- :eyes: I'm keen on front-end technologies and eager to learn them.
 - :dart: I find solutions to some challenges on Frontend Mentor,  you can view what I've done from [here](https://www.frontendmentor.io/profile/ecemgo).
 If you want to give feedback on my challenges, please don't hesitate and I will be thankful for it.
 - 🌱 I’m currently learning **React**, **Vue** and **NodeJS**
 - :iphone: I worked on Augmented Reality (AR) on my master thesis.